mahdimotamedi/world-skills-mahdi-motamedi/readme.md

 # My World Skills Solution

-I write some solutions in world skills competitions so everyone can use this if he think it can help him.
+I write some solutions for world skills competitions so anyone can use it if they wish.